 The service starts at 10.30 and lasts for an hour, it is fairly informal in that there is no set format, liturgy or responses, and it can vary in style.
 We sing a mixture of traditional hymns and contemporary worship songs using a digital music system, or a guitarist leads, or there may be other styles.
 Everyone is welcome – Jesus invites everyone, with no exceptions!

 Jesus always welcomed children and we try to do the same.
 We celebrate children, recognising their spirituality and faith potential.
 Accompanied children are catered for in all of our services.

-The building is on a steep hill and access can be tricky for those using mobility aids, there is therefore a separate mobility friendly entrance which bypasses the difficult gradients.
-Please ask the door steward for details as the route is not yet signed.
+The building is on a steep hill and access can be tricky for those using mobility aids so there is a separate mobility friendly entrance which avoids the steep steps and difficult gradients.
 A hearing loop is installed to help those with hearing aids.